Other people’s words about … settlement

 by Phil Bagust and Lynda Tout-Smith

-We bought our house south of Adelaide almost twenty years ago, back when house prices were still affordable along the coast, if you went far enough away from the city.
-I didn’t know the area of Aldinga very well before we moved there: when I was a child, it was still a little coastal country town within driving distance of Adelaide.
+One of my favourite places to spend time in is Aldinga, south of Adelaide, though I didn’t grow familiar with it until I was well into adulthood.
+When I was a child, Aldinga was still a little coastal country town within driving distance of Adelaide.
 City people spent their summer holidays there each year.
 That was all I knew about it.

-Aldinga isn’t a small country town anymore: since we’ve moved there, it’s been swallowed up in the growing suburban sprawl — those vast swathes of suburbia — along the coast north and south of Adelaide.
+Aldinga isn’t a small country town anymore: over the years, it’s been swallowed up in the growing suburban sprawl — those vast swathes of suburbia — along the coast north and south of Adelaide.
 It’s no longer a holiday town, either.
 People travel farther afield these days for their holidays, mostly overseas.
-Many of the beach shacks have been knocked down, but some (like ours) still stand.
+Many of the beach shacks have been knocked down, but some still stand.

 Aldinga Scrub is a patch of native coastal vegetation growing just inland of the beach: an environment of dense, bushy vegetation growing on low sandy dunes.
-I had never heard of it before we moved here.
+As a child, I didn’t even know of its existence, though now I try to make the effort to visit it as often as I can.
 It is, in fact, the only patch of remnant (pre-European) coastal vegetation left in South Australia.
 It’s not pristine — there are many weeds growing in it.
 The climate within the Scrub itself has changed, too, due to the diversion of natural stormwater by farmers onto encroaching farmland.

-And yet, wandering through — listening to the songs of the shrike-thrushes and whistlers and magpies and fantails; stumbling across a lone echidna trundling through the undergrowth; standing back to allow a kangaroo with a joey in her pouch bound past — I feel as though I get a hint of what the place was like before European settlement.
-Hence the photographs on today’s post, which I took in mid-September, as spring took hold of the Scrub.
+And yet, wandering through on a precious day off work — listening to the songs of the shrike-thrushes and whistlers and magpies and fantails; stumbling across a lone echidna trundling through the undergrowth; standing back to allow a kangaroo with a joey in her pouch bound past — I feel as though I get a hint of what the place was like before European settlement.
+Hence the photographs on today’s post, which I took on a visit in mid-September, as spring took hold of the Scrub.

-I’ve never named the Scrub explicitly on my blog before, though I’ve posted many photographs of it.
-I feel fiercely protective of the place — because of its unique status; because I discovered it late in life; because I know that the more that we encroach upon it, the more it disappears.
+I’ve never named the Scrub explicitly on my blog before, though I’ve posted many photographs from my visits to it.
+I feel fiercely protective of the place — because of its unique status; because I discovered it late in life; because I know that the more that humans like me encroach upon it, the more it disappears.
 Because, because, because.

-Meanwhile, I am still teaching myself the names of the native birds and animals and plants and insects who inhabit the Scrub.
+Meanwhile, whenever I visit the Scrub, I continue to teach myself the names of the native birds and animals and plants and insects who inhabit it.
 I wander about, learning and wondering.
 I may never really know its original nature, but I plan to go on teaching myself about it until the day I die.